Networking is a requirement for most modern iOS apps.

 GET

-, to create or update a resourceDELETE
+to create a new resource.PUT

 HTTP/1.1 200 OK